LetsConnectWell/Transcriber/README.md

 # Whisper-based audio to text transcriber with speaker identification

 ## Setup
-`FFMPEG` and `Cython` are needed as prerquisites to install the requirements
+`FFMPEG` and `Cython` are needed as prerquisites to install the requirements.
+You will also need an computer with NVIDA GPU that supports CUDA.
 ```
 pip install cython
 ```